seatable/seatable-admin-docs/manual/upgrade/upgrade_manual.md

 ```

-Then modify the tag in "docker-compose.yml".
+Then modify SeaTable version in "docker-compose.yml".
 And start a new SeaTable container.

 ```
 docker-compose up -d